Red Sox avoid sweep with 6-4 win over A's

 Trevor Cahill (1-2) gave up three runs to the first four batters he faced, but held the Red Sox scoreless the rest his five innings.

+"Had a rough first inning, but recovered well enough to give us five and keep us in the game against a guy that typically you're not going to score a whole lot off of," Oakland manager Bob Melvin said.

-Coming off a career-tying 15-strikeout performance over nine innings in his previous start, Sale struggled with his command on a chilly, misty evening and was lifted after 102 pitches.
+Coming off a career high-tying 15-strikeout performance over nine innings in his previous start, Sale struggled with his command on a chilly, misty evening and was lifted after 102 pitches.

 Martinez's homer into the center-field seats highlighted a three-run first.
 Hanley Ramirez had a run-scoring grounder before Martinez's drive into the first section of the bleachers to the right of the Green Monster.